Meggison/Meggison/README.md

 👋 Hello, I'm Misan!

 I'm an MSc AI & ML student at the University of Birmingham passionate about Machine Learning, Maths & AI.
-Currently working on Bounds for Learning Theory and Algorithms for Numerical Representation...
+Currently working on Statistical Bounds for Learning Theory

 ## Skills & Expertise